ssherwood/kafka-connect-timestamp-converter/README.md

 This is a rewrite of Apache Kafka® SMT `org.apache.kafka.connect.transforms.TimestampConverter`
 > Docs on Confluent: https://docs.confluent.io/platform/current/connect/transforms/timestampconverter.html

+Change to support a fallback converter that will strip milliseconds if provided.

 It change the property `field` to `fields` , allows us handle multiple fields at once.

 ## Usages